Nissan NV200 M20

 Alternatives

-NV200 (K9K, 2009–2025) — Be Careful: High-pressure pump metal contamination — total fuel system failure, Timing belt breaks prematurely — injection pump, EGR valve clogged with soot.
+NV200 (K9K, 2009–2025) — Stay Away!: High-pressure pump metal contamination — total fuel system failure, Timing belt breaks prematurely — injection pump, Connecting rod bearing failure — engine destruction.
 Power: 110 PS.

 NV200 (HR16DE, 2009–2025) — Be Careful: Timing chain stretched, Elevated oil consumption from piston rings, Valve clearances require regular adjustment.
 Power: 110–111 PS.